Howl Playwrights marches with those who march for justice and equality.

 Her three plays, CLOSING THE CHANDLERY, BLEND, WE CAN EAT LOVE, were all semi-finalists In O'Neill Theatre Conference, and LARK development.
 WE CAN EAT LOVE received a full Portland Stage Studio Production, March, (2019).
 Other credits, THE SWIM MEET, 78th Street Theatre Lab, BLEND SheWrites Festival, THE BETH DAY and BOXED OFFICE, finalist 10 Minute Plays, Humana Festival, NBC daytime TV.

 She holds a BA in acting, from Bard College, and a MFA in playwriting from Brooklyn College (Mac Wellman, chair).
-She is a Llfetime member of DRAMATISTS GUILD, and is currently developing work with HOWL Playwrights, (Darrah Cloud, David Simpatico, curator
+She is a Llfetime member of DRAMATISTS GUILD, and is currently developing work with HOWL Playwrights, (Darrah Cloud, David Simpatico, curators)

 Martina Deignan has been a proud member Howl Playwrights for the past five years.
 Her two full-length plays, PLUCKY DUCK and AMIR IN AMERICA have had readings at Howl.
 As an actor, Martina's TV credits include the daytime dramas AS THE WORLD TURNS and SANTA BARBARA, the series CODE RED with Lorne Greene, MISS LONELY HEARTS for PBS, MADAME